adembudak/vim-doctor/README.md

 A list of language servers and clients can be seen from [here](https://langserver.org).

 #### An incomplete list of plugins
+There is an incomplete list of Vim plugins below.
+It's probably missing some awesome plugins.
+A small search on web will be more useful useful :smiley:

 ###### For newcomers
 * [vim-sensible](https://github.com/tpope/vim-sensible)